-Stay up to date with the latest news from The Restart Dog Project Here!
+Stay up to date with the latest news from Restart Dogs Here!

 14.09.2021 - OFFICIAL PRESS RELEASE - RESTART DOGS LAUNCHING AT HMP DOVEGATE

 The Restart Dog Project (the first of it’s kind in the UK) launched in 2019 and has quickly been gaining attention and praise from all over the world for their innovative approach to providing education in a high security setting.
 Restart Dogs have reached an exciting new phase of their journey and are now moving into their first adult estate at HMP Dovegate in Staffordshire.
 Restart Dogs, led by dog trainer and behaviourist Rachel Trafford, will teach the Prisoners how to train assistance dogs the skills that are needed to function in a human world.

 The Prisoners will set the dogs up for success by shaping their behaviour in a proactive and positive manner, training the dogs alternative behaviours and reinforcing the desired behaviours that the dogs perform.
 The four puppies, who are destined to help the challenges of a person’s disability, providing emotional and practical support in day-to-day tasks, will receive their puppy life skills training at HMP Dovegate by the Prisoners there.
 The puppies will receive their basic training for 10 months until they are ready to go on to the next phase of their training and help to change the life of somebody diagnosed with a disability as an assistance dog.